mrjjwright/NoSQLite/README.md

 * (`core_data_mode` branch) Core Data compatibility so you can work easily with iPhone and Cocoa databases.
 * (`web` branch) A web listener mode so you can invoke this from an HTTP client.
 * (coming) Support syncing 2 copies of a SQLite database (even if one is in Core Data format and even if one is remote, via the web listener interface).
-* (coming) Support full text search.
+* (maybe) Support full text search.
-* Maybe...Be fully HTML 5 compatible.
+* (maybe) Be fully HTML 5 compatible.
 I need help with this for those people who want this in the browser.
 * Support anything that makes common uses cases with SQLite easier.

 How to use